EvilsSouls/dotfiles/README.md

 ```

 > [!tip]
 > If you only want to use the dotfiles of certain packages, you can insert a `#` at the start of the line containing the to-be-excluded package.
 This will comment the command out, thus stopping `gnu stow` from symlinking the configuration files.
 I would recommend commenting out the line which `stow`s the `locale` and `locales` packages, as this is only for my personal localization preference.
-If you *do* decide to include the `locale` and `locales` packages, don't forget to include the en\_DE file in the `SUPPORTED` file located at `/usr/share/i18n/SUPPORTED`.
+If you *do* decide to include the `locale` and `locales` packages, don't forget to include the en\_DE file in the `SUPPORTED` file located at `/usr/share/i18n/SUPPORTED` and adding a line for `en_DE` in the `locale.gen` file located at `/etc/locale.gen`.

 The install script will run the necessary `git stow` commands to populate the ~/.config and home directory with the appropriate dotfiles.